SamuelSwartzberg/flashcardifying_text_temp/ling/temp-basic-structure.md

 ###### division

-⟮＿Dependents＿⟯ may be ⟮＿arguments＿⟯ or ⟮＿modifiers＿⟯.
+⟮＿Dependents＿⟯ may be ⟮＿arguments＿⟯ or ⟮＿grammatical modifiers＿⟯.
-⟮＿Arguments＿/＿modifiers＿⟯ are ⟮necessary/optional⟯ for ⟮＿the phrase＿⟯ to be ⟮＿grammatical＿⟯
+»⟮Arguments/grammatical modifiers⟯« are dependents that are ⟮necessary/optional⟯ for ⟮＿the phrase＿⟯ to be ⟮＿grammatical＿⟯

 ###### arguments